 Whether through device loss, social engineering tactics, phishing, or anything in between, your technology is constantly at risk of being breached.

-Surprisingly, your greatest cybersecurity vulnerability isn’t your hardware or software – it’s your people.
+Surprisingly, your greatest cybersecurity vulnerability isn’t your hardware or software.
+It’s your people.
 One wrong click on a phishing email or a weak password can open the door to cybercriminals and put your sensitive data and operations at risk.

 Cybersecurity awareness training helps employees stay vigilant and protect company data from threats.
 This article covers why it matters, what it should include, and how it can strengthen your organization’s security.